-The delegation in charge of petitions for peace from 26 million Catholic women; front row, Mrs Steenberghe- Engeringh, Mrs Hawks, United States delegate and Mrs Ferrazzini, president of the Catholic Women’s League of Geneva, Conference on Disarmament, 1932.
+The delegation in charge of petitions for peace from 26 million Catholic women; in the front row, Mrs Steenberghe- Engeringh, Mrs Hawks, United States delegate and Mrs Ferrazzini, President of the Catholic Women’s League of Geneva, Conference on Disarmament, 1932.

 Study week in Lucerne to prepare the International Council of 1934; The purpose of these study weeks was to take into account the work done by the Commissions which that year had studied Faith, Family, Education, Women in the work place, Morality, Hygiene, Women in public life.
 For the “Youth Section”: Sport and Health.
 The same year Mrs Steenberghe-Engheringh, President of the Union was the only Catholic delegate to address the Conference on Disarmament in Geneva.

 Ninth International Council in Rome: “That Christian principles of education penetrate the family and society”.
 The commissions continued with the addition of new subjects : the Training of Catechists and the Handicapped.
 There were 512 participants – not all of them women, as many priests also attended.
 They represented 46 adult and 13 youth organisations.
 There were as many young girls as adults.